rpetti/resume/resume.md

 --------------------

 Infrastructure
-: **Docker:** Experience with creating and deploying Docker images and containers for rapid prototyping of systems and configurations, and Docker Swarm for deployment of services and development tools.
+: **Docker:** Expertise with creating and deploying Docker images and containers for rapid prototyping of systems and configurations, and Docker Swarm for deployment of services and development tools.

-: **Kubernetes:** Experience with Kubernetes cluster setup, maintenance, and usage, including Helm, Istio, ArgoCD, Rancher, and Grafana+Prometheus.
+: **Kubernetes:** Expertise with Kubernetes cluster setup, maintenance, and usage, including Helm, Istio, ArgoCD, Rancher, and Grafana+Prometheus.

 : **Linux, Solaris, AIX, and HP-UX:** Expertise with setup, maintenance, and use of a variety of Linux distributions and some proprietary Unix.

-: **Virtualization:** Experience with the deployment and use of ESXi, and the usage of vCloud, vSphere, VirtualBox, EC2, Hyper-V, and Proxmox.
+: **Virtualization:** Proficient with the deployment and use of ESXi, and the usage of vCloud, vSphere, VirtualBox, EC2, Hyper-V and Proxmox.

-: **Ansible:** Makes use of Ansible for build system configuration management, and managing personal AWS instances, and home labbing.
+: **Ansible:** Expertise with Ansible for system configuration management.

-: **Cloud Services:** Working knowledge of Amazon Web Services, primarily Route53, EC2, and S3.
-Some Google Cloud Platform knowledge as well.
+: **Cloud Services:** Proficient in cloud services such as Amazon Web Services and Google Cloud Platform

-: **Terraform:** Experience with using terraform both in the cloud (GCP) and on-premise.
+: **Terraform:** Intermediate with using terraform both in the cloud (GCP) and on-premise.

 Programming Languages
-: **Python, Perl, and Bash:** Makes extensive use of interpreted scripting languages both in day-to-day work and automating tasks.
+: **Python, Perl, and Bash:** Expertise with interpreted scripting languages for both in day-to-day work and automating tasks.

-: **Golang:** Makes frequent use of golang for developing APIs, services, and tools.
+: **Golang:** Expertise in golang for developing APIs, services, and tools.

-: **Java and Groovy:** Wrote and maintained Java code for many years as part of Jenkins plugin development, InstallAnywhere plugins, and custom Ant tasks.
+: **Rust:** Proficient with Rust programming.

-: **Ant, Make, Gradle:** Writes and maintains build scripts using a variety of languages.
+: **Ant, Make, Gradle:** Proficient with most build tool languages.

-: Working knowledge of **C/C++**, **C#**, **Javascript/NodeJS**, and **Rust**.
+: **Java and Groovy:** Intermediate skill in the Java ecosystem.

+: **Javascript/NodeJS** Intermediate skill with Javascript and its derivatives.

+: **C/C++, C#:** Novice/Intermediate skill with writing C based languages.

 : Able to quickly learn most imperative languages.

 Source Control Systems
 : **Perforce:** Expertise with deployment, maintenance, and use of Perforce.

-: **Git:** Extensive experience with the use of Git, as well as configuring and operating Git servers, such as Gitolite, Gogs, Gitea, GitHub, and GitLab.
+: **Git:** Expertise with the use of Git, as well as configuring and operating Git servers, such as Gitolite, Gogs, Gitea, and GitLab.

-: **Subversion:** Experience with the use of SVN, as well as maintenance and administration of Subversion servers.
+: **Subversion:** Intermediate skill with the use of SVN, as well as maintenance and administration of httpd-driven Subversion servers.

-: **Mercurial:** Experience with the use of HG, as well as maintenance and administration of Mercurial servers.
+: **Mercurial:** Intermediate skill with the use of HG, as well as maintenance and administration of Mercurial servers.

 Continuous Integration
 : **Jenkins:** Expertise with the deployment and configuration of Jenkins for continuous builds.

-: **TeamCity:** Experience with configuration and use of TeamCity.
+: **TeamCity:** Expertise with configuration and use of TeamCity.

 : **GitLab CI/CD:** Expertise with creation and maintenance of CI/CD pipelines, and configuration of various runner types.

+: **Drone:** Intermediate with the configuration and use of Drone.io

 Open Source
 : **Jenkins:** Developed and maintained several useful and some